 You can pick one up at our customer service office.

 - Low-Flow Toilet Rebate Program which offers a $50 rebate on toilet replacements in homes built prior to 1995

-What is the 40 Gallon Challenge?
+Check out the 40 Gallon Challenge

 The 40 Gallon Challenge is a call for residents and businesses to reduce our region's water use on average by 40 gallons per person, per day.
 The challenge began in 2011 as a voluntary campaign to increase water conservation.

 The 40 Gallon Challenge encourages people to save a minimum of 40 gallons a day by adopting new water-saving techniques.
 The pledge card outlines water-saving practices and the daily water-savings to expect.
 You can use the pledge to review the water-saving practices that you or your family currently puts to use.
 By pledging new practices, you will see the total daily savings expected for your household.

 The 40 Gallon Challenge also provides maps and charts to see pledge activities in your state and across the United States.

 I took the 40 Gallon Challenge and pledged to save X gallons of water daily for Georgia.
 How much water will you save?
 Go to http://www.40GallonChallenge.org.

 Water Conservation literature for the home and workplace is available at the Water System Office at:

 240 Constitution Blvd